alansobchacki/singularity/README.md

 - Seamless deployment and performance tuning thanks to tight integration with Vercel.
 - Automatic resizing, lazy loading, and modern formats improve load times and UX.

-## Global state management
+### Global state management

-I used Jotai as an alternative to Recoil (no longer maintained) to handle global state management.
+I used **Jotai** to handle global state management due to its minimalistic and flexible approach.

 ```ts
 export const useLogin = () => {